-Note: If an emergency is reported to the CNSC duty officer, a preliminary report or immediate notification is not required.
+If an emergency is reported to the CNSC duty officer, a preliminary report or immediate notification is not required.

 Licensees may develop facility-specific reporting schemes, provided they meet the reporting requirements set out in this document.
 A facility-specific reporting scheme allows site-specific situations to be described in greater detail than the examples provided in this document (which is intended to cover many facility types); thus clarifying reporting requirements and reducing uncertainty following an event.
-Licensees using this option are required to submit their facility-specific reporting scheme to the CNSC.
 The reporting scheme may be referenced in the CNSC's LCH for that licensee.